tainora/netstrata/materials-for-ted/04-netstrata-research.md

 - **Accounting**: Financial services including tax preparation
 - **Trade Services**: Building maintenance and repairs (coordinated through 3Reach)
 - **Valuations**: Property valuation services
-- **Offshore Operations**: Separate company handling non-client-facing operational work
+- **Manila Office** (Philippines): Separate company employing staff for non-client-facing work
+  - Ted: "A lot of our coding is done in Manila... through the family of one of our directors"
+  - "They do no client-facing work at all"
+  - "Doing such a good job...
+15 years now"
+  - Structure: Legally separate Philippine company, not direct Netstrata subsidiary

 This vertical integration creates operational efficiencies and revenue diversification that pure strata managers lack.